FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * https://railsguides.net/rails-nested-layouts/

 [[↑] Back to top](#ruby-on-rails)
 ### Can you explain the difference between ActiveSupport’s “HashWithIndifferentAccess” and Ruby’s “Hash”?
-(Senior)

 The `HashWithIndifferentAccess` class will treat symbol keys and string keys as equivalent while the `Hash` class in Ruby will use the stricter = = comparison on keys—an equivalent string key will not retrieve the value for a given symbol key.